-The Stanford Center on Poverty and Inequality (CPI), one of the country’s three national poverty centers, has built a comprehensive research program focused on measuring and explaining trends in poverty, inequality, and labor market outcomes.
+The Stanford Center on Poverty and Inequality (CPI) has built a comprehensive research program focused on measuring and explaining trends in poverty, inequality, and labor market outcomes.
 This program features 15 research groups (RGs) that address some of the important poverty-relevant measurement problems facing the nation.
 The current infrastructure for measuring poverty is antiquated, rests on seemingly arbitrary decisions made more than a half-century ago, and typically fails to take into account all manner of “big data” developments that are revolutionizing other fields but, to date, have been largely ignored within the poverty and inequality field.
 The CPI has therefore set up research groups that take on the task of building a new infrastructure for measuring trends and evaluating policy.

 Consumption (Luigi Pistaferri): The purpose of the Consumption RG is to monitor trends in consumption-based poverty and inequality and to understand the sources of those trends.
 The analyses within this RG will focus on the individual components of consumption because they are not always moving in lockstep.